 - Need more options, use the Advanced Twitter search.

-- Anytime you get excellent results click the "Save this search" button to save that search.
-These searches can then be found under "Saved Searches" on the right-hand part of your profile on the old Twitter interface or under the "Searches" tab next to your timeline on the new Twitter interface.
+- Any time you get excellent results, click the "Save this search" button to save them.
+For those with the old Twitter interface, these results can then be found under "Saved Searches" on the right-hand part of your profile.
+For those with the new interface, they are under the "Searches" tab next to your timeline.

 - Engage followers.

 - Do not follow too many people.
 No one wants to follow someone following thousands of people with only 10 followers.